The "Maze Runner" Author Has Apologized After Facing Sexual Misconduct Allegations

 Dashner's agent, Michael Bourret, said Wednesday he would no longer represent the author.
 And his publisher Penguin Random House said Thursday that it would no longer publish any of his books.

 Children's publishing has been rocked by allegations in recent weeks even as it has doled out its most prestigious awards, the John Newbery and Ralph Caldecott medals.
 Earlier this week, the Society of Children's Book Writers and Illustrators (SCBWI) expelled Jay Asher, author of Thirteen Reasons Why, after he said he had had "affairs with consenting adults."
+Lin Oliver, executive director of the SCBWI, said Dashner has not been a member since November 2016 when his membership expired.

 School Library Journal closed the comment section of the original article after commenters began fighting with and trolling one another.
 The journal's executive editor wrote that the forum was "no longer conducive to civil conversation" and that it was "beyond our ability to confirm the veracity of comments."